-Significant impact criteria (DoE 2013a) Significant impact assessment for the Project An action is likely to have a significant impact on a Critically Endangered species if there is a real chance or possibility that is will: lead to a long-term decrease in the size of a population A population of the Southern Snapping Turtle has not been identified within the waters of the study area nor downstream of the study area.
+Significant impact criteria (DoE 2013a) Significant impact assessment for the Project An action is likely to have a significant impact on that is will: a Critically Endangered species if there is a real chance or possibility lead to a long-term decrease in the size of a population A population of the Southern Snapping Turtle has not been identified within the waters of the study area nor downstream of the study area.
 It is not expected that the Project will result in mortality of the species, nor impacts to breeding success or movement of the species.
 The Project will not cause any impacts to water quality or hydrological flows in an area where the species is known to occur. reduce the area of occupancy of the species The Southern Snapping Turtle has not been found to occupy the area within the study area not any area affected by an altered hydrological regime, as such the Project will impact habitat such that the area of occupancy of the species is reduced.

-Table 11.5: Significant impact asses ssment for the Southerr Snapping Turtle
+Table 11.5: Significant impact assessment for the Southern Snapping Turtle 10010 11.01 significant inpact assessment for the southern shapping rattic